YamanAlBochi/Sentiment-Analysis-and-Predictive-Model-project-for-a-Commercial-Flight-company/README.md

 - analyzing customer reviews using sentimental analysis to sort positive and negative reviews.

-- preparing a powerpoint representation to highlight our insights and analysis.
+- preparing a powerpoint representation to highlight our insights and analysis

 ------------------------------------------------------------------------------------------------------------------------